-This course surveys the landscape of the variety of educational research methods and paradigms that have and continue to inform current educational discourse pertaining to teacher effectiveness.
-Though other subsets of research will be included, this course will focus on action , qualitative , and quantitative research methodologies as they apply to the K 12 classroom and the core courses of our program.
-Moreover, this course will help students conceptualize and design the research projects they will conduct in their own classrooms during their practicum courses.
+This course surveys the landscape of the variety of educational research methods and paradigms that have and continue to inform current educational discourse pertaining to teacher/coaching effectiveness.
+Though other subsets of research will be included, this course will focus on action, qualitative, and quantitative research methodologies as they apply to the students and the core courses of our program.
+Moreover, this course will help students conceptualize and design the research projects they will conduct in their own practice during their practicum courses.

-EDN 510 | Educational Psychology: Learning Theory | 3 credits theories, as well as the neuroscience of learning.
-Students will engage and critique the various theories and contemporary research, and, will be given opportunities to design plans to implement course content into their own classrooms.
-By the end of the course, teachers will have identified a "Learner and Learning" practicum project to plan and implement in their own classroom while enrolled in EDN 511.
+EDN 510 | Educational Psychology: Learning Theory | 3 credits

+This course challenges teachers/coaches to re examine the historical and current trends of research pertaining to human learning and development with a special focus on K 12 students/student athletes.
+Students will engage and critique the various theories and contemporary research, and, will be given opportunities to design plans to implement course content into their own practice.
+By the end of the course, students will have identified a project to plan and implement in their own practice.
+Prerequisites: EDN 500.